The Most Important Word in Speed Training

 She lacked ('lost' might be a better word) the strength (coordination training under resistance), endurance (coordination training under event specific time constraints), speed (coordination training to express highest force in the least amount of time and resulting in optimal displacement) and mobility (coordination training to dynamically express forces through desired/required ranges of motion) to accelerate to top speed and maintain that velocity with any semblance of efficiency or consistency of execution.

-My point is pretty simple.
+Our point is pretty simple.
 If you want to run a 21st Century program, it’s not enough to just run fast in practice.
 As coaches we have to have our own process for solving the acceleration equation.
 And, just as importantly, we have to be able to help our athletes solve it themselves.
 Because we can’t cue them or engage in technical feedback once the gun goes off.
 Their success fundamentally depends on the ability to feel what is ‘right’ and what is ‘wrong’ and make corrections in real time, under the stress of competition and with 6-7 other athletes trying to beat them.
 Or with a crowd of people staring at them while they barrell down the runway.

 It’s not enough to send kids into the weight room if you don’t have the same technical standards for a squat or clean as you do for coming out of blocks or doing phase work in the triple jump.